Presterity/bookmarks/server/bookmarks/api/README.md

 # Bookmark Manager REST API

-This document describes the REST API for the bookmark manager
+This document describes the REST API for managing bookmarks.

+## API Clients

+The Bookmark Manager APIs will be called from the presterity.org website to produce the timeline section of each topic page and from the internal Bookmark Manager tool.

 ## API versioning